18F/handbook/docs/00-contributing/git-workflow.md

 In this project, The "master" branch is the active branch, with the latest, approved changes, published at [Read The Docs](https://handbook.civicactions.com/en/latest/README/).
 If you use Workflow 1, you'll be editing the branch directly, but

-## Workflow 1: The easy way, via the GitHub UI on the master branch
+## The easy way, via the GitHub UI on the master branch

 We recommend this approach for those who are not already familiar with the Git workflow, and who do not have tools for keeping their GitHub forks up to date.